 Zoë Billingham, Her Majesty’s Inspector of Constabulary

-Read my assessment of Hertfordshire Constabulary below, or watch the video.
+Read my assessment of Hertfordshire Constabulary below.

 I am pleased with the performance of Hertfordshire Constabulary in keeping people safe and reducing crime, and in particular with the improvement in its effectiveness.

 I am reassured to see that the force has taken prompt and effective action to address a serious failing that we identified in our 2016 effectiveness inspection.
 It now identifies vulnerable people effectively when they first contact the police.

 Subsequent risk assessments are also good, and, although it needs to make further improvements, its overall direction of travel is positive.

 While it has taken positive steps to improve its crime recording since our 2014 inspection, more still needs to be done.

 The force has worked hard to improve its assessment of demand since my last assessment and now has a good understanding of its current and future demand.

 The force uses its resources well and has detailed plans for the future.